On Lawson's area-minimizing hypercones

-The author would like to express deep gratitude to Professor H. Blaine Lawson, Jr. for his guidance and constant encouragement.
-He also wishes to thank Professor Hui Ma and Doctor Chao Qian for helpful comments, and the MSRI for its warm hospitality.
+\acknowledgements{\rm The author would like to express deep gratitude to Professor H. Blaine Lawson, Jr. for his guidance and constant encouragement.
+He also wishes to thank Professor Hui Ma and Doctor Chao Qian for helpful comments, the referees for nice suggestions, and the MSRI for its warm hospitality.}